-One approach is selling long-dated calls, like the Facebook example, but there are other ways to make the trade.
+One approach is selling long-dated calls as we did in the Facebook example, but there are other ways to make the trade.
 For example, instead of using long-dated options you can experiment with different strike prices and expiration periods.
-If the stock you are long is volatile than chances are you can collect some decent premium on selling near-term calls.
-If the short-term options expire, then you can roll-over to a different contract period and repeat the process.
+If the stock you are long on is volatile, then chances are you can collect some decent premium on selling near-term calls.
+If the short-term options expire, then you can roll over to a different contract period and repeat the process.

-Let’s say you believe you’ve found good resistance levels on a chart; you can sell call options at that strike price.
-You can use this approach for short term swing trades.
+Let’s say you believe you’ve found good resistance levels on a chart and you can sell call options at that strike price.
+You can use this approach for short-term swing trades.
 For example, here is an example of how Kyle Dennis uses support and resistance levels to sell calls.

-As appealing as the strategy sounds it has its weaknesses.
-It is not the safest strategy but its also not the riskiest.
-It’s the same risk profile as a short put and only offers a partial hedge.
+As appealing as the covered call strategy sounds, it has its weaknesses.
+It is not the safest trading strategy, but it’s also not the riskiest.
+It has the same risk profile as a short put option and only offers a partial hedge.

 What are some safer strategies than the covered call?